 \section{Introduction}

-Cohomology of locally symmetric varieties is a rich object of study which lies at a crossroads of various branches of Mathematics such as Harmonic Analysis, Number theory and Algebraic Geometry.
-In this paper we study mixed Hodge structures on the cohomology of such varieties.
+Cohomology of locally symmetric varieties is a rich object of study which lies at the crossroads of various branches of Mathematics such as Harmonic Analysis, Number theory and Algebraic Geometry.
+In this paper we study mixed Hodge structures on them.
 We connect the weight filtration with the Siegel operators for modular forms of canonical weight.
-This in turn has an application to a classical problem on the Siegel operators, which is a new instance of application of mixed Hodge theory.
+This in turn has an application to a classical problem about Siegel operators, which is a new instance of application of mixed Hodge theory.

 Let ${\D}$ be a Hermitian symmetric domain and ${\G}$ be an arithmetic subgroup of $G={\rm Aut}({\D})^{\circ}=\mathbb{G}({\R})^{\circ}$, where $\mathbb{G}$ is a connected semi-simple linear algebraic group over ${\Q}$.
 For simplicity of exposition we assume that ${\G}$ is neat in this introduction.
 (See \S \ref{sec: non-neat} for the non-neat case.)
 The quotient $X={\D}/{\G}$ has the structure of a smooth quasi-projective variety (\cite{BB}), known under various names such as \textit{locally symmetric variety} or \textit{arithmetic quotient} or \textit{modular variety} or \textit{Shimura variety}.
 By the theory of Deligne \cite{DeII}, the cohomology $H^k(X)=H^k(X, {\C})$ of $X$ has a canonical mixed Hodge structure $(W_{\bullet}, F^{\bullet})$, where $W_{\bullet}$ is the weight filtration and $F^{\bullet}$ is the Hodge filtration.
 The weight graded quotient ${\Gr}_{m}^{W}H^k(X)$ is nonzero only in the range $k\leq m \leq \min (2k, 2n)$ where $n=\dim X$.
-The pure weight $k$ part ${\Gr}^{W}_{k} H^k(X)=W_k H^k(X)$ is the image of the natural map from the $L^2$-cohomology (\cite{HZIII}) and hence related to automorphic forms in the discrete spectrum, especially to the cuspidal representations.
+The lowest part ${\Gr}^{W}_{k} H^k(X)=W_k H^k(X)$ is the image of the natural map from the $L^2$-cohomology (\cite{HZIII}) and hence related to automorphic forms in the discrete spectrum.
 On the other hand, the higher graded quotients ${\Gr}^{W}_{m} H^k(X)$, $m>k$, also have geometric significance.
-They should be related to automorphic forms in the continuous spectrum, but the relation seems more mysterious (cf.~\cite{OS1}, \cite{Na}).
-In this paper we study the higher weight graded quotients by using the geometry of toroidal compactifications of $X$.
+They should be related to automorphic forms in the continuous spectrum, but currently the relation seems mysterious (cf.~\cite{OS1}, \cite{Na}).
+In this paper we study the higher weight graded quotients by using toroidal compactifications of $X$.